This blog may contain affiliate links. Read our disclosure policy for more info.

 Dzibanche is another important area for archeology located just to the north of Kohunlich.
 The name Dzibanche means “writing on wood” in the Mayan language and references the large wooden beam that is carved with glyphs within the temple.

 It was once believed that 40,000 people called this area home.
 If you want to experience Mayan ruins without the crowds, this is the perfect place for you.
-It’s under-visited, and you’ll probably have the grounds all to yourself.
+It’s under-visited, and you’ll probably have the grounds all to yourself, which to me, makes it one of the top Mayan ruins in Mexico to visit!

 The easiest way to visit both sites is to rent a car or join a tour.
-This specific all-day tour includes everything you need for a great day such as all entrance fees, transport, lunch, and a guide.
+This specific all-day tour costs $120 USD and includes everything you need for a great day such as all entrance fees, transport, a 3-course meal, and a guide.

-Entrance to the Dzibanche Ruins is available from 8 am to 5 pm every day for a fee of 70 pesos or $3.50 USD.
-Entrance to the Kohunlich Ruins is available from 8 am to 5 pm every day at a fee of 85 pesos or $4.50 USD.
+Entrance to the Dzibanche Ruins is available from 9 am to 3 pm every day for a fee of 70 pesos or $3.60 USD.
+Entrance to the Kohunlich Ruins is available from 8 am to 5 pm every day at a fee of 85 pesos or $4.40 USD.
+The websites says that an entrance ticket from Kohunlich may also allow entry to Dzibanche.

 15. Tirolesas Kan Kin Bacalar ziplining